5 Questions to Ask Before Cosigning a Loan

 3. Why does this person need a cosigner?

 This is an important point to consider before legally binding yourself to someone.
 Why, exactly, do they need you to cosign for them?
 Was their identity stolen by a scammer who racked up fake debt in their name?
 Are they a young teenager who doesn’t have ANY credit —good or bad—yet?
-Are they stuck in debt spiral from predatory payday loans or title loans?
+Are they stuck in a debt spiral from predatory loans?
 Have they filed for bankruptcy?
 Been evicted because they couldn’t pay their rent?

 Don’t be shy.
 This person is asking you to legally vouch for their debts, and you deserve to get a full and honest picture of their financial history before you agree to anything.
 If you know this person well, ask yourself whether you consider them to be responsible.
 Have you ever seen them fall behind on installment loan payments or on their rent?
 Or have you always known them to be good with money?

 Ask them about their credit score, about their payment history.
 Make sure you know about their job history, and their current monthly income and expenses.
 This might be an uncomfortable conversation to have, but it’s necessary to completely understand this person’s finances before you risk yours to help them.